smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 ### How to Subscribe
 @![iOS]
 #### Subscribe with a Block Handler
+Once you have subscribed to the button the handler will be called when the button has been selected.
+If there is an error subscribing to the subscribe button it will be returned in the `error` parameter.

 ##### Objective-C
 ```objc
 [self.sdlManager.screenManager subscribeButton:SDLButtonNamePlayPause withUpdateHandler:^(SDLOnButtonPress * _Nullable buttonPress, SDLOnButtonEvent * _Nullable buttonEvent, NSError * _Nullable error) {